 - Elimination of operator exposure to allergens during the cage washing process, which is a common health, safety and environment challenge for these processes

-The concept is dependent of thorough planning for each research study, but this is already a prerequisite when utilisation of research facilities must be increased and optimised.
+The concept is dependent of thorough planning for each research study, but this is already a prerequisite when utilization of research facilities must be increased and optimized.

 The concept of using automated systems combined with robotics coupled with an adaptable facility approach is setting new standards for reasonable prices and flexible and future-proof in-vivo research facilities.

 Combining the use of automation and robotics with a generic and modular concept for laboratories and animal holding functions results in a future-proof, flexible and adaptable research facility.
 It is even possible to design for functionality change from one room type into another within a defined maximum time (even within a few weeks).